-An important change between the old and new versions of MRtrix is a modification to the Spherical Harmonic (SH) basis functions.
-This change has important consequences in terms of data that were generated prior to the user changing to the new version, or any data that may be used interchangeably between the two versions.
+An important difference between the old (0.2.x) and new (0.3.x) and (0.3.x) versions of MRtrix is a change to the Spherical Harmonic (SH) basis functions.
+This change has important consequences for data that may be used interchangeably between the two versions.

 Important: note that although it is possible to use and display FODs generated using MRtrix 0.2.x in the newer MRtrix3 applications (and vice-versa), the FODs will NOT be correct.
-Moreover, it is very difficult to tell the difference on simple visual inspection - the FODs will still look reasonable, but will give incorrect results if used for tractography or in quantitative analyses.
+Moreover, it is very difficult to tell the difference by simple visual inspection - the FODs may still look reasonable, but will give incorrect results if used for tractography or in quantitative analyses.
 To ensure your images are correct, you should use the shbasis application included in MRtrix3, as described below.

-The problem
+33.1 The problem